EquiMed logo.

 Description

-Quittor involves the soft tissues just above the foot or the coronary band.
+Quittor involves the soft tissues just above the foot or the coronary band in the hoof of the horse.
 In cutaneous quittor, the cause is bacteria entering the sole of the foot through minute cracks.
 Punctures of the tissue and stone bruises to the sole also serve as a means of bacteria infecting the foot.

 Cartilaginous quittor is necrosis of the lateral cartilage of the hoof and is characterized by one or more fistulous openings discharging purulent pus, generally above the coronary band.
 This form of the disease is the result of direct injury to the lateral cartilage by deep puncture wounds, severe wire cuts, or injury from calkins, a type of horseshoe.